Narazaka/vrc3cvr/README.md

-**This tool is in "low maintenance" mode.
-I will not be making many updates to it (I don't play ChilloutVR much).
-I welcome any PR.**
+Convert a VRChat SDK3 avatar to ChilloutVR with this Unity script.

+- Keep a BACKUP of your original project.
+- It is not recommend you convert avatars with custom locomotion controllers, only FX and Gesture controllers.
+- This is an experimental fork of the original project (https://github.com/imagitama/vrc3cvr).
+- It supports improved features and bugfixes over the original such as proper layer masking and conversion of VRC proxy animation.

 Alternative tool: https://fluffs.gumroad.com/l/sdk3-to-cck

-Convert a VRChat SDK3 avatar to ChilloutVR with this Unity script.

 Tested with: